MaxAcheson/Module_2_Challenge/README.md

 Once data is entered, the user will be told how many loans they are eligible for.
 If they are eligible for at least one loan, they will be prompted to save the list of loans as a csv file.
 The user can use y or n to select either yes or no, respectively.

 If the user selects to have the file saved to their computer, they will then be asked to provide the file path where they would like the file to be saved.
-Make
+Make sure this file path comtains the desired file name at the end, including the .csv file format.